exoplatform/exo-documentation/docs/GettingStarted.rst

 |image193|

-If the inserted URL format is uncorrect, a red icon is displayed (with a tooltip displaying the message "invalid URL") and the "OK" button is still disabled.
+If the inserted URL format is incorrect, a red icon is displayed (with a tooltip displaying the message "Invalid URL") and the "OK" button is still disabled.

 |image195|